 - 15 g paprika sweet or smoked

-- pepper to taste
+- 1 tsp pepper to taste

 - 1 can beer 375 ml (steel can preferred)

-- 1.8 kg whole chicken
+- 1.5 kg whole chicken

-- In a small pan, melt 225 g butter.Mix in 1 tablespoon garlic salt, 1 tablespoon paprika, salt, and pepper.
+- In a small pan, gently melt 180 g butter.Mix in 1 tablespoon garlic salt, 1 tablespoon paprika, salt, and pepper.

 - Place the can on a disposable baking tray.

 - Set the chicken on the can; inserting the can into the cavity of the chicken.

-- Place the baking tray with the beer/chicken on the prepared grill.
-Cook over low heat for up to 3 hours, or until internal temperature of chicken reaches 80 degrees °C. I suggest a temperature probe inserted into the chicken (in a thick part of flesh, making sure you don’t hit the can).
+- Place the baking tray with the beer/chicken in the oven, and cook for 2-3 hours, or until internal temperature of chicken reaches 80 degrees °C. I suggest a temperature probe inserted into the chicken (in a thick part of flesh, making sure you don’t hit the can).